Tipping in Cuba

 Can I use my debit/credit card in Cuba?

-In short, you cannot use a debit or credit card in Cuba as a US traveler and you should not rely on any card as a main method of payment.
-No US debit or credit card will work in Cuba so basically: No, you cannot use your debit/credit card in Cuba.
+In short, no, you can’t use a debit or credit card in Cuba as a US traveler, and you shouldn’t rely on any card as your primary payment method.
+US debit and credit cards won’t work in Cuba at all.

 How much money will I need for my Cuba trip?

-For travelers on our 9-day trip, we recommend bringing 600 – 900 USD in cash based on past travelers’ feedback for the few lunches & dinners that are not included as well as tips, souvenirs, and any other optional activities that you wish to participate in.
-This will vary depending on your spending habits and travel style.
-We strongly advise bringing more money than you expect to spend in case of an emergency!
+For travelers on our 9-day trip, we recommend bringing $600–$900 USD in cash.
+This amount is based on feedback from past travelers and should cover the few meals not included in the trip, plus tips, souvenirs, and any optional activities wish to participate in.
+Of course, your budget will vary depending on your spending habits and travel style.
+(Check out our blog about tipping in Cuba for more details about tips.)
+We strongly advise bringing more money than you think you’ll need, just in case of emergencies.

 Many travelers have told us that they found Cuba to be much more expensive than other developing countries.
-Be prepared to pay as much for food and beverages as you might in a ‘developed’ Western country.
+Be prepared to pay prices similar to what you’d expect in Western countries for food and drinks.

-Below are some approximate prices for food, drink, souvenirs, etc. to help you budget for your trip:
+Here are some approximate prices to help you budget for your trip to Cuba:

-*These are only approximate prices and the cost of items may vary depending on location and your personal preferences.
+*These are only approximate prices, and costs may vary depending on location and personal preferences.

 No need to exchange money in Cuba to eat at a paladar.
 Pay in EUR!